canonical/checkbox/submission-schema/README.md

 ### Generating Python loader out of the schema

-As an alternative to `genson`, `quicktype` can be used to generate the schema, as well as Python types using classes.
+`quicktype` can be used to generate the schema, as well as Python classes representing submission data.

 #### Getting quicktype